wp-plugins/flexslider-hg/readme.txt

 For the rotator itself it uses FlexSlider by WooThemes.

 By default the plugin comes with a 'homepage' placeholder.
 You can add more or overwrite it by adding a function to the functions.php file found in your theme.
+It is designed this way to keep clients greasy fingers from changing the settings.

 `function set_flexslider_hg_rotators( $rotators = array() )
 {